OISTE/repository/OWGTMCPS.md

 ## 4.5 Key pair and certificate usage

-The certificates issued by the OGTM are used to provide authenticity, integrity, confidentiality and/or non- repudiation in electronic transactions and other computerized functions.
+The certificates issued by the OWGTM are used to provide authenticity, integrity, confidentiality and/or non- repudiation in electronic transactions and other computerized functions.

 ### 4.5.1  Subscriber private key and certificate usage

-For CA Certificates the private key may only be used according to the CPS published by the subordinate CA, subject to approval by the OGTM PAA.
+For CA Certificates the private key may only be used according to the CPS published by the subordinate CA, subject to approval by the OWGTM PAA.

-The specific usages allowed for a private key associated to a certificate type issued in the CIDPKI are as summarized in section 2 of this document
+The specific usages allowed for a private key associated to a certificate type issued in the OWGTM are as summarized in section 2 of this document

 ### 4.5.2  Relying party public key and certificate usage

-Relying parties must access and use the public key and certificates issued under the OGTM as stipulated in this CPS and as indicated in the “Relying Party Agreement” document, made public at the web page http://www.oiste.org/repository.
+Relying parties must access and use the public key and certificates issued under the OWGTM as stipulated in this CPS and as indicated in the “Relying Party Agreement” document, made public at the web page http://www.oiste.org/repository.

 ## 4.6  Certificate renewal